df398/flocky/README.md

 for a serial version.

 ## Usage
 To run flocky in parallel mode, use the corresponding MPI command.
-Note: N should be less than or equal to the number of swarm agents.
 ```bash
 mpiexec -np N flocky_mpi
 ```